Ezzat07/Ezzat07/README.md

 ## About Me
 💡 I'm always excited to learn new technologies, take on meaningful challenges, and collaborate with inspiring people.
-I specialize in system analysis, architecture planning, and developing modern web applications using my favorite tools: Laravel, Vue.js, Tailwind CSS, and MySQL. ⚡
+I specialize in system analysis,problem solving, architecture planning, and developing modern web applications using my favorite tools: Laravel, Vue.js, Tailwind CSS, and MySQL. ⚡

 ## Language preferences and interests
 💻 Full-Stack Developer | Code Enthusiast